I7-Examples/Glass/docs/source.txt

 He laughs, and touches her cheek; and she kisses him.

 Lucinda bites her lip.
 'Well,' says the old lady briskly, standing.
 'How many unexpected turns life brings to us.'
 And she pulls the bellpull with unnecessary force.";
-	end the game saying "Theodora and the Prince are married".
+	end the story saying "Theodora and the Prince are married".

 Every turn when Theodora Endgame is happening and the time since Theodora Endgame began is 1 minute:
 	say "There is an odd silence, as though no one is sure what to do or say now.
 But it will break momentarily."